tylingsoft/tutorial.md/wizard/lists.md

 List items may consist of multiple paragraphs.
 Each subsequent paragraph in a list item must be indented by either 4 spaces or one tab.

+And if you have sub lists, put two extra spaces before the sub list items.